Beyonce Fan Reportedly Finds George Zimmerman’s Address After Reports Of Him Threatening Her Go Public

 The investigator, Denis Warren, reported Zimmerman to the authorities after he was personally threatened.
 The man who was acquitted of killing Trayvon Martin was charged with misdemeanor stalking.

-Warren stated that he received 55 calls, 36 voicemails, 67 texts and 27 emails in the space of 9 days.
+Warren stated that he received 55 calls, 36 voicemails, 67 texts, and 27 emails in the span of nine days.
 The PI also fought to get a subpoena dismissed which would have forced him to turn over his research for the documentary to Zimmerman.
 This would have compromised the privacy of his sources.

 Neither Jay Z nor Beyonce has responded to reports of Zimmerman’s threats.
 Based on paparazzi photos, the superstar couple is currently in Italy on a break from their world tour, On The Run II.
 They also recently celebrated Beyonce’s 37th birthday.